 Security Objective Description OE.PHYSICAL Physical security, commensurate with the value of the TOE and the data it contains, is provided by the environment.
 OE.NO_GENERAL PURPOSE There are no general-purpose computing capabilities (e.g., compilers or user applications) available on the TOE, other than those services necessary for the operation, administration and support of the TOE.
+OE.NO_THRU_TRAFFIC PROTECTION The TOE does not provide any protection of traffic that traverses it.
+It is assumed that protection of this traffic will be covered by other security and assurance measures in the operational environment.
 OE.TRUSTED ADMIN TOE Administrators are trusted to follow and apply all guidance documentation in a trusted manner.
 OE.UPDATES The TOE firmware and software is updated by an administrator on a regular basis in response to the release of product updates due to known vulnerabilities.
 OE.ADMIN_CREDENTIALS SECURE The administrator's credentials (private key) used to access the TOE must be protected on any other platform on which they reside.